-Should a pupil accrue 8 behaviour points in a term, they will receive a detention with the Deputy Head where strategies will be discussed as to how the pupil can improve their behaviour.
+Should a pupil accrue three yellow cards or one red card in a half term, they will receive a detention with a Deputy Head during a playtime, where strategies will be discussed as to how the pupil can improve their behaviour.
 A detention can also be given immediately if behaviour warrants this.
-If a pupil accumulates 16 behaviour points in term, they will have a detention with the Head.

-This will be for one hour after school 4.00 - 5.00 on a day convenient to the Deputy Head who will notify the parents in writing beforehand.
+If a pupil receives 5 yellow cards in a half term, they will receive an after-school detention.
+This will be for one hour on a day convenient to the Deputy Head who will notify the parents in writing beforehand.